coffeecore/MinUI-Legacy-Trimui-Model-S/readme.md

 ## For developers

 I'd love for you to add the custom in-game menu to your emulator.
 It can be done in a way that allows the same binary run on non-MinUI devices too.
 Check out my [libmmenu repo](https://github.com/shauninman/libmmenu) for simple implementation details.

+## Todo

+- Add Collections
+- Add map system
+- Prepare relase with separate zip : Base, Emulators, Tools.
+Emulators standalone and picoarch

+## Documentation

+### Disabled a folder

+You can hide ROM folders, just add `.disabled` in its name at the end.